How to Validate A Startup Business Idea

 1) Know Your Market

 Market research is the analysis of a specific area, including demographics like age, median household income, education level, etc. You can get a lot of data from the recent Census and the SBA.
-This helps in determining things like price and location.
+Market research will help you determine things like price and location.
 For example, you don’t want to open a high-end retail shop in the middle of an economically depressed downtown area.

-Bottom Line: Understanding the size and scope of your market is an essential piece of success.
+Bottom Line: Understanding the size and scope of your market is essential to your success.

 2) Know Your Industry

-The easiest way to understand your industry is to buy an industry report.
+The easiest way to learn about your industry is to buy an industry report.
 There are NAICS & SIC codes for each industry.
-However, these are very costly unless you can get them through a library.
+However, these are very costly, unless you can get them through a library.